dhruv007patel/Analytics-Vidhya/README.md

 # Analytics-Vidhya
-Challenges and Contests in Analytics Vidhya
+Challenges and Contests on Analytics Vidhya